devanshugarg1994/Mario-Using-OpenGL/README.md

 As we are working in Java it is not possible us to implement Data Oriented Pattern or ECS.
 Hence, we are going to use Component Pattern
 </br></br>
 [Transform Class Created](../../tree/b9542586ced40cb219a4c1c2b8d6710e51dd2d51)</br>
-Transfrom class is responsible to position and scale value og gameObject.
+Transform class is responsible to position and scale value og gameObject.
 </br></br>
 [Batch Renderer](../../tree/d645b27d03da5ab0d4f1cdf282990cd02e8a5944)</br>
 Created a 2D batched renderer, that is able to render thousands of sprites at 60 FPS.The game objects transform to create a set of